javieraviles/Har2Postman/README.md

 * Include basic usage example for the lib in docs

 ### v0.3.0 - GET request might include query params
 * A GET request might include multiple `query params`; those should also be mapped from the har file to the postman collection.
-Evaluate whether they should be all included as part of the test.
+Evaluate whether some of them (FK?) should be included as part of the test assertions.

+### v0.4.0 - Support multiple requests within one har file
+* A `har` file can contain multiple requests, and all them should be contained within the swagger collection
+* The provided examples contain api versioning; the lib should be able to deal with them

+### v0.5.0 - POST, PUT and DELETE methods should also be supported
+* Even though the method is already picked up by he lib, some methods such POST or PUT might include a body.
+* Some headers such `Content-Type` should be included in the request.

 ### Future features still to be planned
-* HAR could contain multiple requests and all them should be included in the postman collection
-* POST, PUT and DELETE methods possibly containing body should also be considered
+* Status codes other than 200 should be supported, and tests for them should be consistent (not checking id is correct for a 400 code)
 * Requests could include some way of authorization
-* Requests might include headers
+* Requests might include more useful headers
 * Url hostname of requests, if common, should come from an env variable
+* support `xml` format
+* when creating an object, might be interesting to save it's `id` if contained in response as env variable for future requests over same entity (GET, PUT or DELETE)

 ## License